MOROCCO TRAVEL GUIDE

 WHERE TO STAY IN MOROCCO

-Auberges are found in the country or in rural small towns, and are built in the traditional mud (kasbah) style, many with wood burning fireplaces and salons or roof terraces for taking meals.
-Auberge are very comfortable, small and usually family run and owned.
+Auberges are found in the country or rural small towns and are built in the traditional mud (kasbah) style, many with wood-burning fireplaces and salons or roof terraces for taking meals.
+Auberge are very comfortable, small and usually family-run and owned.

-Gîtes d'étape are simple country inns and hostel style places, where mountain trekkers can grab a hot shower, a good meal, and have a roof over their head for one night.
+Gîtes d'étape is simple country inns and hostel-style places, where mountain trekkers can grab a hot shower, a good meal, and have a roof over their head for one night.

 The cheapest budget hotels are usually located in the medina.
 These hotels can be very basic and may often lack hot water and showers, while others will charge you for a hot water shower.
 Newer, cleaner and slightly more expensive budget and mid-range hotels are sprinkled throughout the ville nouvelles.